Artist Statement

 Capturing colorful reefs, octopus personalities and movement in sculpture with a high level of detail.

-The vast majority of life on our planet resides below the surface; 94% of all living species on Earth are aquatic.
-Within this vast array of life, octopuses constitute an incredibly unique group consisting of over 300+ species.
-Many of them yet to be fully described and researched.
+With 70% of our planet covered by water, it is no surprise that a large number of living species on Earth are aquatic.
+Within this vast array of life, octopuses constitute an incredibly biologically unique group consisting of over 300+ species.
+Many of them are yet to be fully described and researched.

-What we do know is that Octopus are highly intelligent, may experience dreams, have emotional states and the ability to perceive the emotional component of pain, are much more social than previously thought, exhibit play and tools use.
+We do know that Octopus are intelligent, problem solvers, have emotional states and the ability to perceive the emotional component of pain, are much more social than previously thought, and exhibit play and tool use.
+They may even experience dreams…

 INSPIRED BY NATURE.